How to Choose the Right Lender

 (2) Mutual benefits

 (3) Multiple funding options.

 For us, those three characteristics are where we spend a lot of our time.
-Two of our core values is to “be curious” and bring a “win-win” mentality to each prospective relationship.
+Two of our core values are to “be curious” and bring a “win-win” mentality to each prospective relationship.
 This is to ensure we listen to understand your business, financial situation, and goals so each party benefits at the end of the day.
 The problem some clients find with other lenders is they only offer one solution.
-We think it is important for lenders to offer a couple different solutions because your funding needs can change as your company grows and evolves.
+We think it is important for lenders to offer a couple of different solutions because your funding needs can change as your company grows and evolves.

 All of these examples can occur in just one business and that is why it is important for a lender to offer multiple solutions.
 This allows you to rely on their relationship and expertise to determine what makes the most sense at that time.
 If your goal is to grow your company, your lender should want to grow with you.

 Kompass Funding offers a full stack of capital and we care about people and their business goals first to determine the right funding solution.